dtrosien/data-collector/README.md

 ### How to add a new action

 1. Give the new action a meaningful name, add it to the [picture of dependencies](documentation/dependencies.dot) at the position it should be executed and regenerate the picture.
-1. Create a new action in a [actions](src/actions) sub directory (collctor or stager) and create a struct along with a `new` constructor for it and implement `Runnable`.
+1. Create a new action in a [actions](src/actions) sub directory (collector or stager) and create a struct along with a `new` constructor for it and implement `Runnable`.
 Add `tracing::instrument` to the run method, so it shows up in the logs.
 1. Add the dependency in the dependency list and as task in the [configuration](configuration/base.yaml).
 1. Add the dependency in the dependency list and as task in the  [template configuration](configuration/base.yaml.template).
 1. Add a field for a secret key in the [SecretKeys](src/configuration.rs) struct (if needed).